-Attached to this letter are some important principles about how we should conduct our relationships with students.
-Within each school, Headteachers will issue both verbal and written guidance from time to time and will make available appropriate training to help staff.
+Within each school, Headteachers will issue both verbal and written guidance from time to time and will make available appropriate training to help everyone deal with this difficult issue.
+A statement of guidance follows this letter.
 The DfE has published updated guidance for all schools on their duties to safeguard and promote the wellbeing of children, Keeping children safe in education - GOV.UK (www.gov.uk).
 It is important that you are familiar with this guidance and, as a statutory minimum, have read and can demonstrate your understanding of your responsibilities in relation to Keeping Children Safe in Education Part 1 and Part B.